developer-onizuka/Dataproc-Metastore/README.md

 --> DataFrame in Spark
 --> saveAsTable() in Spark
 --> parquet files & metastore (Data Catalog)
---> Analytics (by some AWS services such as AWS Quick Insight etc...)
+--> Analytics (by some Google services such as BigQuery etc...)
 ```
-This series of steps can be thought of as the mechanism of AWS Glue, which creates data catalogs.
-AWS Glue will use Spark to perform a series of steps to create the metastore behind the process of the data imported from the data source as an ETL job.
+This series of steps can be thought of as the mechanism of Google Dataproc Metastore, which creates data catalogs.
+Google Dataproc Metastore will use Spark to perform a series of steps to create the metastore behind the process of the data imported from the data source as an ETL job.